jycouet/jyc.dev/src/lib/content/2024-05-08-the-switch-to-remult.md

 	email!: string
 ```

-In a few lines of code, I also implemented `ChangeLogs` in my app.
+In a few lines of code, I also implemented ChangeLogs in my app.
 So I can see who did what and when!
 Ask me if you want to know more about it ;)

 ### Backend methods

-Sometimes, you need to have a very specific data "out of nowhere", here you can use backend methods.
-You just call this function from the frontend, and it will do the front -> back api call for you.
-It's so flexbile !
+Sometimes, you need to have a very specific data "out of nowhere"; here, you can use backend methods.
+You just call this function from the frontend, and it will do the front -> back API call for you.
+It's so flexible!

 ## Benefits Realized

 The main benefit is really this SSoT, as it improves my efficiency, maintenance, and scalability for all my projects.

-Yesterday, I finished my migration, everything is now running on remult.
-And I did a small exercise, I did a PR of now to the code before remult => it's divided by 4 !!!
-(With all the features of before, and some new developped allong the way !)
+Yesterday, I finished my migration; everything is now running on Remult.
+And I did a small exercise, I did a PR of now to the code before Remult => it's divided by 4!!!
+(With all the features of before, and some new developed along the way!)

 ## Conclusion

 As you could read, I'm really happy about my switch.
-I'm also contributing to remult project and it's a joy!
-Tons of new features / ideas a coming, and I'm happy to be part of it.
+I'm also contributing to the Remult project, and it's a joy!
+Tons of new features/ideas are coming, and I'm happy to be part of it.